 It’s important to know that it’s not how much time you spend trying to learn how to play fast, but rather the types of methods you choose to get this right.
 As you learn guitar, make sure that you are always finding the best methods to help you progress.

-Practise daily, work intelligently and apply the various techniques mentioned.
+Practise daily, work intelligently, apply the various techniques mentioned, and don't forget to tune your guitar regularly.
 Be patient and one you will reach the speed you are looking for on your guitar without even realising it.

 A private tutor is often the best person to explain and present the guitar tricks and methods you need to make sure there are no gaps in your education as you learn guitar.